 As I alluded to in my last post, creating a budget – and sticking to it – is one of the most important first steps you can take.
 Many people seem to shy away from this, either because it seems too time-consuming, boring, or they’re overwhelmed by where to start.
-Today, I will outline why you should be using the modern envelope system to allocate your money.
+Before we create the budget, let’s take a look at developing a budgeting mindset.

-The envelope system is used by allocating every dollar you have already earned into specific categories (or envelopes) for them to be used (or saved) until the next paycheck.
-How much you put, and where, doesn’t matter so long as you’re only budgeting money you already have (not hoping to have at a later point).
+Once you’re willing to make the change, it’s important to give every dollar a job.
+I recommend a zero-based budgeting approach because it forces you to allocate every dollar you have already earned into specific categories to be used (or saved).
+How much you put, and where, is up to you so long as you’re only budgeting money you already have (not hoping to have at a later point).

-Keeping track all comes down to preference.
-This is a heated topic in the personal finance community as people swear up and down their way is the only way to do it.
+With a mindset and a system, you now have to decide how you want to track your budget.
+This is all personal preference.
 Experiment with different apps or spreadsheets to find what works best for you.
-I believed spreadsheets were the only way to go for a long time, and now I find myself obsessed with YNAB (more on that in a later article).
-It doesn’t matter as long as it gets you to keep using it.
+I believed spreadsheets were the only way to go for a long time, and am now obsessed with YNAB.
+It doesn’t matter so long as it gets you to keep using it.

 Getting started with YNAB